OpenNebula/docs/source/management_and_operations/vm_management/fireedge_sunstone.rst

 This completely fresh user experience is available by accessing ``http://<OPENNEBULA-FRONTEND>:2616``.

-On it, users will find on the left menu the available tabs to manage resources, as described in the following subsections:
+Users will find on the left menu the available tabs to manage resources, as described in the following subsections.

 VMs Tab
 --------------------------------------------------------------------------------